 Save all changes to the shareholder entity to make sure all your changes persist.

-If your company is linked to the Companies Office API, shareholder changes will be queued for processing after 15 minutes.
+If your company is linked to the New Zealand Companies Office API, shareholder changes will be queued for processing after 15 minutes.

-The Direct Party feature was developed to accommodate information required by the NZ Companies Office.
+The Direct Party feature was developed to accommodate information required by the New Zealand Companies Office.
 Below is an example of how a typical combined shareholding is displayed.

 Within Orchestra, the above entity would have the following structure.